 It is legal for you to drive a 50cc bike license-free but for anything with a larger engine, you need a Vietnamese motorbike license to be legal.
 Some cities aren’t strict on this but in Da Nang it’s common for the police to set up roadblocks.
 Most likely you won’t get into any real legal trouble but you’ll be forced to pay a fine and they’ll confiscate your bike.
 It’s not uncommon for police to accompany you to the ATM if you try to say you don’t have enough money to pay the fine but that depends on the situation and the cop you encounter.

 If you’d rather be close to the beach and also other tourists and expats, stay in An Thuong.
 An Thuong isn’t a neighborhood but instead a zone of streets all conveniently named An Thuong 1, An Thuong 2 and so on.
 This has been deemed the foreigner area, which you’ll quickly see why when you get there.
+When choosing between the best places to live in Vietnam, many digital nomads choose this area.

 The restaurants provide a wide range of cuisines, there’s multiple hotels and apartments to rent on each street and bars fill up the spaces in between.
 If you prefer Western food compared to Vietnamese, An Thuong will be your best bet.